 For waitlisted students who have not attended, faculty/Instructors are asked to send student names, T-IDs, course title and CRN to email@example.com within the add/drop period.
 The Registrar’s Office will remove the student from the waitlist process.

-Correspondence from the Registrar’s Office will go to students’ Outlook email located in the myTRU portal.
+Correspondence from the Registrar’s Office will go to students’ Outlook email located in myTRU.
 Ask your students to log into Outlook on the first day of class and set up a forwarding rule to their personal email so they won’t miss important communications.

 TRU GO Mobile App